cosminbucur/upskill-project2/README.md

 Additionally, as part of the task, the user should ensure appropriate validation:

-id - optional: UUID format longitude and latitude according to geographical values ​​(latitude: -90 -> S, 90 -> N,
-longitude: -180 -> W, 180 -> E)
+- id - optional: UUID format
+- longitude and latitude according to geographical values (latitude: -90 -> S, 90 -> N, longitude: -180 -> W, 180 -> E)
-city name - cannot be empty region - optional: may be null Country name - cannot be empty If incorrect data are entered, the appropriate response should be returned.
+- city name - cannot be empty
+- region - optional: may be null
+- country name - cannot be empty If incorrect data are entered, the appropriate response should be returned.

 ### Display of available locations